flaming-toast/flaming-toast.github.com/_posts/2014-05-17-a-multi–queue-scheduler-for-plan-9.md

 per-processor run queues.
 This way, we eliminate the need to serialize access to the global run queue.
 Scheduling decisions will  then be made locally based on the run queue specific to each processor.
 However, to maintain reasonable system-wide balance and fairness, load balancing algorithms are must be employed to balance the load across the multiple, per-processor run-queues.

-There are compelling challenges and design decisions that could potentially make this project an interesting exploration of scheduling and load balancing algorithms employed in other operating systems and discussed in literature.
+There are compelling challenges and design decisions that could potentially make this project an interesting exploration of scheduling and load balancing algorithms discussed in literature and employed in other operating systems.

 ### 2 Motivation